metabase/metabase/docs/troubleshooting-guide/sql-logic-duplicated-data.md

 ## Duplicated rows
+Before you start, make sure you know the [schemas of your source tables or nested queries](#debugging-sql-logic).

 1. Are you missing a `GROUP BY` clause?
 2. Check if your source tables or upstream queries have duplicated rows.
     ```sql
+    -- Replace the column and table names in the query below.
+    -- If the row_count is greater than 1, you have duplicated rows in your results.
     SELECT <your_columns>, COUNT(*) AS row_count
     FROM <your_table_or_upstream_query>
     GROUP BY <your_columns>